GradinaruLab/dLight1/README.md

-To download data and code to generate figures in MATLAB, please click the link below: https://www.dropbox.com/sh/ghpzchf1jmragrh/AADbFcWRtARsWrD-DbTJYQrZa?dl=0
+To download data and code to generate figures in MATLAB, please click the link below: https://www.dropbox.com/sh/ghpzchf1jmragrh/AADbFcWRtARsWrD-DbTJYQrZa?dl=0 Simply execute m files to load data and generate figures.

 If there is any questions/problems, please contact Ryan: ryanjhcho@gmail.com